lfricken/ti/risk/readme.md

 ## Quick Rules
-* may only invade one planet per fleet phase
-* max 5 non-fighter ships per fleet.
-No fighter limit
 * max 1 fleet per system per player
 * max 2 structures per planet
 * ships must be in a fleet